nishant-nimbare/nishant-nimbare.github.io/_posts/2020-08-01-java-reference.md

 [more](https://stackoverflow.com/a/36424446/12613203)

+### StringBuilder / StringBuffer
+They are mutable unlike strings

+StringBuffer is similar to StringBuilder except one difference that StringBuffer is thread safe, i.e., multiple threads can use it without any issue.
+The thread safety brings a penalty of performance.

 ## Immutable
 Immutable class means that once an object is created, we cannot change its content.
 In Java, all the wrapper classes (like Integer, Boolean, Byte, Short) and String class is immutable.
 We can create our own immutable class as well.